Ultimate Guide to

 If you're using an under-soundboard transducer you might find the installation a bit fiddly and you may need to drill a wider endpin hole to fit a jack.
 Installing a Piezo pickup is more difficult as it needs to be fitted between the saddle and the bridge.
 You can try fitting a Piezo system if you're confident working with tools and guitars, otherwise it might be best to take your guitar to a trained luthier.

-An internal microphone is exactly what it sounds like - a small microphone placed inside the body of the acoustic guitar which picks up sound the same way your average microphone would.
+A microphone pickup is exactly what it sounds like - a small microphone placed on or inside the body of the acoustic guitar which picks up sound the same way your average microphone would.
+Since they capture sound transmitted through the air, rather than magnetic disturbances, a microphone pickup will have the most natural tone, capturing more of the resonances and percussiveness of your instrument and playing.

 How Hard Are They to Install?